 How do you balance diversity, retention and talent?

-No matter how tight your budget, there are proven, behavioural science-based steps you can take to tangibly improve the diversity, predictivity and efficiency of your hiring process.
+No matter how tight your budget, there are proven, behavioural science-based steps you can take to tangibly improve the diversity, predictivity and efficiency of your non-profit recruitment - while ensuring the whole process is aligned with your own mission.

 Why is diversity so stagnant, even in the third sector?